A Perfect Layover: 24 Hours on the Halifax Boardwalk & Georges Island

 Evening – Dinner & Harbour Farewell

-The energy is unmatched—lively, scenic, and distinctly Halifax.
-Try the seafood pasta or risotto, paired with a crisp local white, and linger on the patio as the harbour lights come alive.
+Roland’s Top Pick: Seafood pasta paired with a crisp local white wine on the patio as the harbour lights come alive.

 Stay – The Sutton Place Hotel Halifax

-Your final night deserves something special.
-The Sutton Place Hotel Halifax, located in the heart of downtown, combines modern luxury with warm East Coast hospitality.
-The rooms are elegant and spacious, offering sweeping city or harbour views.
+Your final night deserves the modern luxury of The Sutton Place Hotel.
+Located in the heart of downtown, it combines elegant design with warm East Coast hospitality.

 Before You Check Out